sjfandrews/mtHg-SNPs-plot/README.md

-# Plotting Mitochondrial haplogroups defining SNPs
+# Plotting Mitochondrial haplogroup defining SNPs

 Mitochondrial haplogroups represent sets of similar haplotypes defined by SNVs that arrose as a result of sequential accumulation of mutations during prehistoric human migrations.
 Here we plot haplogroup defining SNPs on the mitochondrial genome.